drschwabe/express-user-session/README.md

 #### protecting routes

-If you want to use Priority Express Session to protect routes; you can use this canonical example from Express convention to check for presence of a `req.session.user` redirecting to login page if not already created.
+If you want to use Express User Session to protect routes you can use this canonical example to check for presence of a `req.session.user` redirecting to your login page if not already created.

 ```js
 const ensureLoggedIn = (req, res, next) => {